learn-co-students/sinatra-logging-in-and-out-v-000/NOTES.md

     end
       erb :error
 end

-Steven:male_mage::skin-tone-2: 6:24 PM
+Steven:
 Ah, OK.
 One second.

-Razor 6:25 PM
+Razor
 That shouldn’t  take you to the error page ever.

-Steven:male_mage::skin-tone-2: 6:27 PM
+Steven:
 Yeah, I see now that I don't get to the error page.
 But there's another problem: although I am now on the /account page, it's completely blank.

-Razor 6:28 PM
+Razor
 put a pry between erb :account and return and see what happens.
 It’s executing fast.

-Steven:male_mage::skin-tone-2: 6:30 PM
+Steven:
 Hmm.
 I never saw the /account page get rendered.
-Right now, my program is paused by the binding.pry statement, but my login page is still showing up. (edited) image.png image.png
+Right now, my program is paused by the binding.pry statement, but my login page is still showing up. image.png image.png

 Razor
 Huh?